infinyon/fluvio/rfc/produce-message-size.md

 ### Batch Size

 `batch_size` will define the maximum size of a batch of records that can be sent by the producer.
-If a record exceeds this size, Fluvio will process the record as a standalone message.
+If a record exceeds this size, Fluvio will process the record in a new batch without the `batch_size` as limit.

 ```bash
 fluvio produce large-data-topic --batch-size 16536 --file large-data-file.txt --raw
 ```

 There will not be any errors displayed, even if the message exceeds the batch size.
-But the record will be processed as a standalone message.
+But the record will be processed as a new batch.

 ### Max Request Size